cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     return agg_result
 ~~~

-The inputs to this algorithm are the aggregation parameter, a list of
+The inputs to this algorithm are the verification key, application context,
-measurements, and a nonce for each measurement.
+aggregation parameter, and a list of measurements.
 As explained in
 {{daf-execution}}, the secure execution of a VDAF requires the application to
 instantiate secure channels between each of the protocol participants.